fredboudon/vmango-lab/README.md

 You will find several notebook examples in the vmango-lab/notebooks

 You can run directly notebooks from vscode.
-For this you need to install Jupyter and Python extension, then in the View menu, select 'Command Palette', Type 'Jupyter: Select Interpreter to start Jupyter server', select vmango-lab and then open the notebooks.
+For this you need to install Jupyter extension, then with the 'Command Palette', Type 'Jupyter: Select Interpreter to start Jupyter server', select vmango-lab and then open the notebooks.
-To use vmango-lab env in the python shell, you can also type in the command palette, 'Python: Select interpreter' and select the appropriate environment.
+To use vmango-lab env in the python shell, you can also type in the 'Command Palette', 'Python: Select interpreter' and select 'vmango-lab'.

 ---